Daniel-SanchezG/VORTEX_FINAL/README.md

 ### Run real-world analysis:

-The real-world analysis uses the trained model to predict the geological origin of n=571 artefacts from 15 archaeological sites.
+The real-world analysis uses the trained model in the previous step to predict the geological origin of n=571 artefacts from 15 archaeological sites.
 This is a proof of concept of the framework with real-world data presented in the article.

 The analysis  consists of four main steps:
 1. **Prediction**: Generates predictions for archaeological samples